 Describe the pathophysiology of ICP elevation and pathologic ICP waveforms reported in the current literature.

 The Monro-Kellie hypothesis is a widely accepted concept for explaining the elevation of ICP.
 In 1783, Alexander Monro first articulated this in his Observations on the Structure and Function of the Nervous System and later was supported by Kellie in 1824 by his observation in two humans: “Appearances observed in the dissection of two individuals; death from cold and congestion of the brain.”
 The hypothesis explains that the human cranium has a fixed amount of space with three main components: cerebrospinal fluid (CSF), brain parenchyma, and blood.
 If any space-occupying lesion or any of these constituents’ volumes are increased beyond the compliance, an elevation of ICP is inevitable.3

-Intracranial compliance is defined as the ...
+Intracranial compliance is ...